ocpi/ocpi/mod_tariffs.md

 ### 3.1 _Tariff_ Object

 A Tariff Object consists of a list of one or more TariffElements, these elements can be used to create complex Tariff structures.
-When the list of _elements_ contains more then 1 element, then the first tariff in the list with matching restrictions will be used.
+When the list of _elements_ contains more then 1 element, than the first tariff in the list with matching restrictions will be used.

 It is advised to always set a "default" tariff, the last tariff in the list of _elements_ with no restriction.
-This acts as a fallback when non the the TariffElements before this matches the current charging period.
+This acts as a fallback when non of the TariffElements before this matches the current charging period.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Property            | Type                                         | Card. | Description                                                                           |